FCanfran/ATM-DP/pipeline/notes.md

-# Adapting BipartiteDP
+# Description

-## 1. Connection with Neo4j static GDB

-## 2. Adapting transaction flux

-## 3. Volatile subgraph storage (in each filter)

-# Detection of triangles in bipartite graphs using Dynamic Pipelines
+This was done for the *Detection of triangles in bipartite graphs using Dynamic Pipelines*.
+See BipartiteDP.

 - Graph: a list of Edges